Music (MUS)

 MUS 11314 Harp Lessons for Non-majors (0 Credit Hours)

 Lessons for non-majors.
 Prerequisite: Musical background.
 Individual instruction.
-To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/lessons-ensembles/lessons/.
+To sign up for lessons, you must fill out the lesson sign up form found here: https://music.nd.edu/academics/lessons-and-ensembles/lessons/.

 Course may be repeated.